Replication, change tracking, & change data capture - Always On availability groups

 Redirecting the Query Load to a Readable Secondary Replica

-While in many cases a client application will always want to connect to the current primary replica that is not the only way to leverage Always On availability groups.
+While in many cases a client application will always want to connect to the current primary replica, that is not the only way to use Always On availability groups.
 If an availability group is configured to support readable secondary replicas, change data can also be gathered from secondary nodes.